• Skip to primary navigation

 During medieval times, mincemeat originally contained minced meat along with fruit and spices.
 The modern version is a mixture of chopped dried fruit, spirits (brandy, rum, or whisky), and spices such as cinnamon, cloves, and nutmeg.
 Why not try adding it to an apple crumble?

-🔪 How to make mincemeat crumble slice
+🔪 How to make mincemeat crumble traybake

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post